athol-m/PoetryTwitterBot/README.md

 In this note, I go over Python code using the Tweepy library.
 The code in this note will:
 1. authenticate with Twitter
 2. print the tweets that the account has publically tweeted

+### TweetWithPython.py
+This note includes the code needed to create a function that runs continuously to search the timeline for mentions and respond to mentions including a keyword.